higherkindness/skeuomorph/docs/src/main/tut/schemas.md

 import skeuomorph._
 ```

-Currently in skeuomorph there are some schemas defined for different
+Currently in skeuomorph there are schemas defined for different cases:
-cases:

 - [Avro][]
 - [Protobuf][]